Gabehu/practicum-projects/README.md

 # practicum-projects
-These are the projects that were completed for Practicum's Data Analyst professional training program
+These are the projects that were completed for Practicum's Data Analyst professional training program ordered by first to last project

 | Project name | Description | Libraries used |
 | :---------------------- | :---------------------- | :---------------------- |